 1. Moldova

-And for wine lovers, Moldova is definitely paradise, as the country is a huge wine producers in the world.
+And for wine lovers, Moldova is definitely paradise, as the country is a huge wine producer in the world.
 In other words – you get good wine at low prices.

 2. Bosnia and Herzegovina